MohamadYusuf/WebRx-Site/docs/component-registration.md

 ### A document fragment

-If you’re building configurations programmatically and you have a DocumentFragment object, you can use it as a component template:
+If you're building configurations programmatically and you have a DocumentFragment object, you can use it as a component template:

 ```javascript
 wx.app.component('my-component', {